 Ukraine’s ambassador says ‘at least’ 100,000 refugees could come to UK

-Ukraine’s ambassador in London has estimated 100,000 refugees “at least” could come to the UK, as he urged ministers to simply “bureaucratic procedures” on visas.
+Ukraine’s ambassador in London has estimated “at least” 100,000 refugees could come to the UK, as he urged ministers to temporarily drop visa requirements.

+Vadym Prystaiko said around 50-60,000 Ukrainians were currently living in Britain, but stressed those fleeing the Russian invasion would prefer to stay in Eastern European countries.

-Speaking to MPs, Vadym Prystaiko said: “I guess that people will unite with their families, and if you have 50-60,000 of them, I would expect 100,000 - at least - to come here to their relatives.
+“I guess that people will unite with their families, and if you have 50-60,000 of them, I would expect 100,000 — at least — to come here to their relatives,” he told MPs.

 “Some of them just members of families of your citizens, who have no Ukrainian blood, but for different reasons their connections establish themselves.
 This is a good basic number we should start working with”.

+“It has always been a bureaucratic hassle to process [UK] visas.
+I have to tell you that once when I was coming here [...] although I was already approved by your government for half a year, my wife didn’t get hers.
+Even simple things like that bureaucracy is so tough,” he told MPs.

+“I know you have strict immigration policies, but all Europeans also have them.”

-He also suggested that fighter jets would be more useful than sending a plane to collect refugees to bring to Britain.
+Mr Prystaiko also suggested that fighter jets would be more useful than sending a plane to collect refugees to bring to Britain.

 Asked whether he would like to see a plane travel to Poland or Romania to bring back refugees, Mr Prystaiko told the Commons Home Affairs Committee: “If you want to send planes, send F-16s.”